What’s communication, and how to improve your communication skills?

 This article focuses on how to improve your communication skills

-There are some hacks that can help to improve our spoken communication skills and make us sound less clumsy and decidedly more eloquent than we might think.
+Some hacks can help improve your communication skills and make you sound less clumsy and decidedly more eloquent than you might think.

 1. Become a critical reader

 As interpreters, we are only as good as our ability to convey messages naturally and effectively in English and other languages.

 To do so, we need in-depth subject knowledge and a more significant word bank to glean from.
 How do we build up our vocabulary?